Article

 Start practicing mindfulness now with these 3 simple techniques:

 1. Sit quietly for 3-5 minutes a day and bring your attention to your body & your breath.
 When your thoughts naturally wander, gently bring your attention back to the breath.
+Be kind to yourself.
+It’s normal for your mind to wander, especially at first.
+Each time it does, gently note that your mind has wandered and bring your awareness back to your breath and body.

 2. For one meal a day, take one minute to focus your attention fully on your food.
 Take in all the senses: sight, sound, smell, touch, and taste.
 Research shows that mindful eating has multiple benefits, including weight loss.